Forest-Chat: Adapting Vision-Language Agents for Interactive Forest Change Analysis: Experiments

 This section reports on the importance of the Segformer backbone model for feature extraction on downstream tasks.
-By default, a MiT-B1 is used, but this study tests change detection and captioning performance when using the B0 and B2 sizes.
-Due to computational limitations and the diminishing returns observed in the original Segformer paper \citep{xie2021segformer}, backbone sizes above B2 are not explored in this study.
-Table \ref{tab:backbone-results} clearly displays a trend of increasing performance in change detection for both datasets as the backbone size increases.
-FC-Supervised with the MiT-B2 backbone is shown to be the best change detection model across both datasets, with greater backbone sizes driving improved change class identification.
-On the Forest-Change dataset, the Mit-B2 backbone outperforms BiFA \citep{zhang2024bifa} in Table \ref{tab:combined-results}, making FC-Supervised the best performing model when using a larger backbone.
-Beyond Mit-B1 though, overall performance gains begin to diminish on both tasks, and even recede for change captioning, indicating that the features extracted by larger backbone predominantly benefit the change detection task more.
-Training times also grow exponentially, limiting the usage of backbones beyond MiT-B2.
-Despite slower inference times, FC-Supervised with the MiT-B2 backbone trains at a speed comparable to the benchmark models from Section \ref{section:experiments-mci-model-performance}, highlighting the efficiency of the architecture’s dual-training approach.
-These results indicate that backbones need to be carefully selected based on the ability to extract features equally useful to both tasks - especially from models with fewer parameters to improve practical usage.
+By default, a MiT-B1 is used, but this study evaluates change detection and captioning performance using the smaller MiT-B0 and larger MiT-B2 variants.
+To provide a lightweight convolutional comparison, a RegNetX-400MF \citep{radosavovic2020designing} backbone is also evaluated.
+Due to computational limitations and the diminishing returns observed in the original SegFormer paper \citep{xie2021segformer}, backbone sizes above B2 are not explored in this study.
+Table \ref{tab:backbone-results} displays a general trend of increasing change detection performance for both the LEVIR-MCI-Trees and Forest-Change datasets.
+FC-Supervised with the MiT-B2 backbone achieves the strongest change detection performance across both datasets, with larger backbone sizes improving change class identification.
+On the Forest-Change dataset, the MiT-B2 configuration also outperforms BiFA \citep{zhang2024bifa} in Table \ref{tab:combined-results}, making FC-Supervised the best performing model when using a larger backbone.

+However, performance gains begin to diminish beyond the MiT-B1 backbone.
+Improvements from MiT-B1 to MiT-B2 are relatively small, and captioning metrics show little benefit from the larger backbone, suggesting that the additional representational capacity predominantly benefits the change detection task.
+The lightweight RegNetX-400MF backbone produces the lowest change detection performance, especially for change class discrimination, while demonstrating notably strong captioning performance.
+On LEVIR-MCI-Trees, RegNetX-400MF outperforms MiT-B0 across most metrics, while on Forest-Change it achieves some of the strongest captioning scores across several metrics, including higher BLEU-1 and CIDEr-D scores than the MiT-B2 backbone.
+This suggests that the semantic information required for caption generation can still be captured effectively with a compact convolutional feature extractor when supported by the cross-modal reasoning components of the architecture.
+In contrast, improvements in backbone capacity primarily benefit the spatial localisation required for accurate change detection.